tailwindlabs/tailwindcss/.github/CONTRIBUTING.md

 **Please ask first before starting work on any significant new features.**

 It's never a fun experience to have your pull request declined after investing a lot of time and effort into a new feature.
-To avoid this from happening, we request that contributors create [a a feature request](https://github.com/tailwindlabs/tailwindcss/discussions/new?category=ideas) to first discuss any significant new ideas.
+To avoid this from happening, we request that contributors create [a feature request](https://github.com/tailwindlabs/tailwindcss/discussions/new?category=ideas) to first discuss any significant new ideas.
 This includes things like adding new utilities, creating new at-rules, etc.

 ## Coding standards